sauntimo/resume/README.md

 Updated May 2020

 ## Summary
-Enthusiastic and friendly mid-level fullstack developer with 5 years experience.
+Enthusiastic and friendly fullstack developer with 5 years experience.
 Solid background in data, quick learner, open to and keen on learning new languages and technologies.

 ## Skills
 | Area | Skills |